Sanit22/ipl_prediction/README.md

 ## Problem solving approach

-From the training data, we calculate certain metrics to evaluate the performance of a batsmen, bowler and team.
+From the training data, we calculate several metrics to evaluate the performance of a batsmen, bowler and team.

 ### Batsmen metrics
 * Batsmen strike rate: (runs scored / balls faced) * 100